cloud-native-sig/rsecon26-intro-to-kubernetes/README.md

 It’s perfect for testing Kubernetes basics on **Minikube** or running locally in Docker/Podman.

-> If you are attending the workshop please make sure you complete the installations under the **Perquisites** section.
+> If you are attending the workshop please make sure you complete the installations under the **Prerequisites** section.
 The rest of the README will be covered during the workshop.
 ---

 ## 🛠 Prerequisites